 What To Do During Your Quiet Time

-If your desire is to grow spiritually then your quiet time should not just consists of reading a few passages or a 5 minute devotional, then going about your day.
+If your desire is to grow spiritually then your quiet time should not just consist of reading a few passages or a 5-minute devotional, then going about your day.

 Try to include a few of the things listed below: